-Good corporate citizenship and corporate responsibility are important parts of our identity, as a public body, an employer and a regulator.
-We set out the ethical standards we expect of our staff in a number of policies, including our Conflict of Interests Policy, published in our Employee Handbook, and our Ethical Procurement Policy.
+Good corporate citizenship and corporate responsibility are important parts of our identity as a public body, employer and regulator.
+We set out the ethical standards we expect of our staff in several policies, including our Conflict of Interests Policy, published in our Employee Handbook, and our Ethical Procurement Standard.